 I am a clinical Social Worker and now a long-term mindfulness practitioner.
 During 2020 I began closing the therapy wing of my private practice.
 In 2020 I also had the privilege of being part of a Wellbeing program for staff of a large Women's Housing and Drug and Alcohol Service in Canberra for 6 months, leading twice weekly mediation sessions. .

 I remain very interested in the relationship between stress and wellbeing and the interface between trauma and mental health.
 I had been in Clinical Private Practice for over 20 years.
 I remain a member of the AASW and an accredited Mental Health Social Worker.
 This means I have been trained to deliver psychological treatments and worked with programs including Medicare and other GP referral programs, as well as Victims Services NSW, and the veteran community.
 Many people who consulted with me lived with chronic illness and disability.
 I explain to course participants that they will see me working with my physical limitations, and hope this gives them permission to work with theirs.
 A core quality to this approach to teaching Mindfulness practices is cultivating compassion and a non judgemental approach.

-I have trained in teaching Mindfulness Meditation (both MBSR and MBCT) with the Mindfulness Training Institute of Australasia (MTIA) and am currently enrolled in their Level 11 Training for full accreditation.
+I have trained in teaching Mindfulness Meditation Level 1, (both MBSR and MBCT) with the Mindfulness Training Institute of Australia & New Zealand (MTIA).
 MTIA Director Tim Goddard is regarded as having introduced Jon Kabat-Zinn's Mindfulness course to Australasia from the USA.
 More recently my interests have lead me to expand my skills in Trauma Sensitive Mindfulness Training.